deliveroo/deliveroo.engineering/_posts/2017-09-06-play-pull-request-roulette.md

 ---
 layout: post
 title:  "Tired of waiting for pull request reviews?
-Play Pull-Request-Roulette"
+Play Pull Request Roulette"
 author: "Evelina Vrabie"
 excerpt: >
   You work in a medium or a large team and you find yourself tapping your fingers waiting for someone to review your PR.
 Days pass and nobody volunteers.
   Your code gets stale, version control conflicts emerge.
 What to do?
-Convince your team to start playing Pull-Request-Roulette.
+Convince your team to start playing Pull Request Roulette.
   It's fun and it works!
 ---

 ## The PR problem
-As our Consumer mobile teams began to grow, we started experiencing delays getting our Pull Requests reviewed.
+As our Consumer mobile teams began to grow, we started experiencing delays getting our pull requests reviewed.
 We'd code our task then open a PR in GitHub and find someone to review it.
 We use the `+2` rule, which means every PR needs 2 `+1`s from the team before being merged.
 So far so good...but people seemed less eager to "volunteer" to review PRs.
 So PRs would stale, the code would become old, conflicts with other PRs would start to appear and soon we were pretty much in "Rebase-Or-Merge-Hell".
 Sounds familiar?
 Read on.

-## Bobby-to-the-rescue
+## Bobby to the rescue
 One of our awesome colleagues in the iOS team, [Robert Saunders]({{ site.baseurl }}{% link _authors/robert-saunders.md %}) (aka Bobby), took the initiative to start a series of *PR & QA Kata* meetings with the team (totally optional) to get to the bottom of the problem, the scientific way:

 - identify the bottlenecks